cybertec-postgresql/PES/README.md

 **Load** button will open previously saved cluster in internal format for further edit.

-**Finish** button will produce all needed configurations file for every node participated.
-The hierarchy will contain folders with node names containing `.yml` configuration files, e.g.
+**Generate  Configs** button will produce all needed configurations file for every node participated.
+The hierarchy will contain folders with node names containing `.yaml` configuration files depending on the node role (has db, has etcd, is vip-manager enabled), e.g.

 ```
 db1